pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 This notion of correctness also enables optimizations at any stage of compilation: we can perform a partial hot-swap of code at any compilation stage and still maintain the overall correctness proof.
 The structure of this definition also allows for stacking arbitrarily many compilation phases together; we just need to show that contextual equivalence is preserved at each stage.

-Looking carefully at the definition of full abstraction correctness, we find that a way to trivialize it is to compile every source program into one fixed target program: this would preserve the abstraction guarantees but it wouldn't be a useful compiler.
+We need both full abstraction correctness and operational correctness to truly be able to say the compilation strategy makes sense, and neither form of correctness directly implies the other.
-We still need to prove operational correctness in addition to full abstraction correctness to show the compiler makes sense.
+However, it is possible to prove a single stronger theorem and use it to derive corollaries of both full abstraction correctness and operational correctness directly.
-In the next section, we present a method of proving operational correctness that additionally grants us full abstraction correctness directly.
+In the next section, we will discover that big theorem through the process of trying to prove full abstraction correctness.

 ## Proving Correctness